A Few Comments on Classical Electrodynamics: 4.2 Comments on Hydrodynamics

 supplemented by proper boundary conditions.
 To illustrate the significance of the boundary conditions we can consider the change of the shape of the surface of water in a bucket when the bucket is given a steady rotational motion about it's axis.
 The surface of the water become paraboloidal when the bucket is rotating.
 This shape can not be obtained without a vertical component of fluid velocity along the bucket surface for a finite duration although the bucket surface only have an angular velocity.

 In the above equations $\eta$ is the ``first coefficient of viscosity'' or the ``shear viscosity coefficient'' and ${\eta}'$ is the ``second coefficient of viscosity''.
-This equation is extremely significant in the sence that this equation, not eqn.(41.16) [26], is the equation which contains all the terms relevant to describe the dynamics of viscous fluids, both nearly-incompressible and compressible.
+This equation is significant in the sense that this equation, not Eq.(41.16) [16], is the equation which contains all the terms relevant to describe the dynamics of viscous fluids, both nearly-incompressible and compressible.
 For compressible fluids $\rho$ will also depend on pressure, $p({\vec{r}})$.
 We can modify this equation only through varying the nature of the viscous force.

 The equation for vorticity is given by:

 \ba {\partial{\vec{\Omega}}\over{\partial t}} + {{\vec{\nabla}} \times ({\vec{\Omega}} \times {\vec{v}})} - {{\vec{\Omega}}({\vec{\nabla}}.{\vec{v}})} + {{\vec{v}} \times {{\vec{\nabla}}({\vec{\nabla}}.\vec{v})}} = {{\eta \over \rho}({{\nabla}^2}{\vec{\Omega}})} {~~~~~~~~~~~~~} & {~} & \nonumber\\ - {{({{\vec{\nabla}}p}) \times ({{\vec{\nabla}}\rho})} \over {{\rho}^2}} - {{[{{\vec{\nabla}}{(\rho\phi)}] \times ({{\vec{\nabla}}\rho})} \over {{\rho}^2}}} + {{{\eta}({{{\nabla}^2}{\vec v}}) \times ({{\vec{\nabla}}\rho})} \over {{\rho}^2}} + {{\eta + {\eta}'}\over {{\rho}^2}} {{\vec{\nabla}({\vec{\nabla}}.{\vec{v}})} \times ({{\vec{\nabla}}\rho})} \ea